CumulusNetworks/docs/content/cumulus-linux-37/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice tip%}}

-Be sure to read the knowledge base article {{<exlink url="https://docs.cumulusnetworks.com/knowledge-base/Installing-and-Upgrading/Upgrading/Network-Device-and-Linux-Host-Worldview-Comparison/" text="Upgrades: Network Device Worldview and Linux Host Worldview Comparison">}}, which provides a detailed comparison between the network device and Linux host worldview of upgrade and installation.
+Be sure to read the knowledge base article {{<kb_link url="knowledge-base/Installing-and-Upgrading/Upgrading/Network-Device-and-Linux-Host-Worldview-Comparison/" text="Upgrades: Network Device Worldview and Linux Host Worldview Comparison">}}, which provides a detailed comparison between the network device and Linux host worldview of upgrade and installation.

 {{%/notice%}}